CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

         drwxr-xr-x.
 2 root root 4.0K Oct 14 10:52 workers
     ```

-    This one was probably one of the most complicated one to fix, and the one that required more guessing.
+    This one was probably one of the most complicated ones to fix, and the one that required more guessing.
 The solution we will follow is to first change the config `path_lockfile` to a different value.
-I think that `pid` is a good descriptive name.
-As the `config.ini` file is in a volume, we can change the value directly on the Pod (`sed -i 's#path_lockfile = backend#path_lockfile = pid#' config/config.ini`) or copy to the local machine (see `oc cp`) edit it with a tedt editor and copy it back.
-Secondly add a `pid` folder as an emptyDir:
+For example to `pid`, which I think that it is a good descriptive name for the folder.
+As the `config.ini` file is in a volume, we can change the value directly on the Pod (`sed -i 's#path_lockfile = backend#path_lockfile = pid#' config/config.ini`) or copy the file to the local machine (see `oc cp`) edit it with a text editor and copy it back.
+Secondly add a `pid` folder as an `emptyDir`:

     ```diff
     @@ -150,4 +150,6 @@